akshay-narkar/Tic-Tac-Toe/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome!
+Start by:

-Feel free to check the [issues page](issues/).
+- Forking the project
+- Cloning the project to your local machine
+- `cd` into the project directory
+- Run `git checkout -b your-branch-name`
+- Make your contributions
+- Push your branch up to your forked repository
+- Open a Pull Request with a detailed description to the development branch of the original project for a review

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a :star: if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.